 The first question I hear from people interested in playing the guitar is “how hard is it?”
 For those of you with that same question, this article is for you.

 The relative ease or difficulty of learning to play any musical instrument depends on three main things:

 - Natural talent.
 It’s just a fact that some people are born with more musical talent than others.
-Before you jump to the conclusion that you were standing behind the door when music talent was passed out, stick with me here for a minute.
+But before you jump to the conclusion that you were standing behind the door when music talent was passed out, stick with me here for a minute.
 Natural talent alone doesn’t guarantee success with a musical instrument.
 In fact, a naturally talented but unmotivated person probably isn’t going to be a success at music.
-Instead, I would put my money on a person with average innate musical skills who practiced hard and was hell bent for leather to learn to play.
+Instead, I would put my money on a person with average innate musical skills who practices hard and is hellbent-for-leather to learn to play.